 But, what about the issue of ab development?
 Not all experts agree that planks alone are enough to build ab definition.
 Dr. Wayne Wescott who co-wrote the American Council on Exercise’s Guide to Youth Strength Training believes that planks don’t work the abdominal muscles to the point where they truly fatigue.
 You have to hold a plank too long to exhaust the muscles enough to hypertrophy them or make them stronger.

 Crunches don’t work as many muscle groups as planks but they hit the external rectus abdominus muscles and the external obliques hard, the ones that give your abs definition when they’re developed.
-Plus, the crunch is an isotonic movement that involves shortening of the muscles against gravity.
+Plus, the crunch is an isotonic movement that involves the shortening of the muscles against gravity.
 Why is this important?

 In general, isotonic exercises are more effective for muscle hypertrophy than isometric ones.
 So, crunches should still be part of your routine but shouldn’t be the only exercise you do to target your abs.
-It’s also important vary your crunches.
+It’s also important to vary your crunches.
 EMG studies show that the bicycle crunch is particularly effective at activating the external ab muscles.
 Plus, it’s a dynamic exercise that burns more calories than a standard crunch.

 How about an exercise ball?
 Doing crunches on an exercise ball changes the angle at which you work your superficial ab muscles.
 When you’re recovering between strength-training exercises, do a set of standing crunches to work your abs and keep your heart rate up.
 Of course, you’ll want to balance things out with reverse crunches as well.
 Give your abs some variety!
 They’ll love you for it and thank you by growing more defined.